 I also want to mention that I am poking fun at myself in this story, since it is extremely important to me to eat organic, non GMO, fairly traded foods that are raised and produced humanely and sustainable.
-This is my first short story!
-I hope you enjoy it, and please leave a comment; I would love to hear from you!
+They are better for the farm workers, animals, the planet, and for you.

 Zoey always longed to be like other families, the families of her friends who ate normal things, like spaghetti and meatballs, pizza, and looked forward to Taco Tuesday, but her family had Truffle Tuesday and French Food Friday.
 Her family was well off and lived in the biggest, fanciest house in the neighborhood with a gardener, housekeeper, chauffeur and chef.
 But why couldn’t her family eat normal food?
 To make matters worse, she was not allowed to buy a lunch at school.
-According to her mother, eating food that was surplus, probably GMO and had questionable origins was not good enough for her little girl.
+According to her mother, eating food that was surplus, probably GMO and had questionable origins was not good enough for her precious girl.
 So she was subjected to a packed lunch prepared by Chef, that was kept properly chilled in order to prevent the spread of food-borne illnesses.
 And oh, how the other kids teased her about her snooty lunches.

 Today was a particularly difficult day.
-Zoey could feel the other kids staring at her as she ate her hazelnut encrusted, wild-caught, Alaskan salmon on a bed of Oregon Truffle, enoki mushroom risotto, garnished with a tumble of early harvest micro-greens.
+Zoey could feel the other kids staring at her as she ate her hazelnut encrusted, wild-caught, Alaskan salmon on a bed of Oregon truffle, enoki mushroom risotto, garnished with a tumble of early harvest micro-greens.
 On the side was some Yakima Valley, organic, early spring asparagus, drizzled with extra virgin, cold pressed olive oil, seasoned with salt, pepper, thyme and roasted until just al dente.
 For dessert she was allowed a small piece of organic, fairly traded dark chocolate; just a small piece though, to keep her sugar intake at the appropriate level.
 And of course, no one drinks cow’s milk anymore, so she had to wash it down with a small container of cashew milk.
 She came home from school in a foul mood.
-She approached her mother who was enjoying a cup of fair trade, organic, non GMO, dark roast coffee with a splash of hemp milk, and slammed her lunch box down on the table.
+She approached her mother who was enjoying a cup of fair trade, organic, non GMO, dark roast coffee with a splash of hemp milk, and slammed her lunch box on the table.

 “My darling!
-Whatever is the matter?”
-Her mother inquired.
+Whatever is the matter?” her mother inquired.